westey-m/semantic-kernel-1/docs/decisions/00NN-agents-with-memory.md

 }
 ```

+Alternative names:

+- ChatContext

 ### Combining Threads, Agents and Memory Components

 We need the ability to combine Agent, Thread, and memory components.
 Remote Agents that expose their own thread management API will require a matching `ChatThread` component to function correctly.
+This matching `ChatThread` component would simply proxy to the thread management API of the service.

 Stateless agents on the other hand, could be combined with one of multiple availble `ChatThread` components.
 You could for example have: